-Videos, worksheets, games and activities to help Geometry students learn about angles in a semi-circles and cyclic quadrilaterals.
+Examples, solutions, videos, worksheets, games and activities to help Geometry students learn about cyclic quadrilaterals and angles in a semi-circles.

 Angles in Semicircle

 If an angle is inscribed in a semicircle, it will be half the measure of a semicircle (180 degrees), therefore measuring 90 degrees.
 Angles in semicircle is one way of finding missing missing angles and lengths.
 Pythagorean theorem can be used to find missing lengths (remember that the diameter is the hypotenuse).
 Also, the measure of an angle formed by a chord to a tangent is half the intercepted arc.